tendermint/tendermint/docs/architecture/adr-042-blockchain-riri-org.md

 ![v1 Blockchain Reactor Architecture Diagram](https://github.com/tendermint/tendermint/blob/f9e556481654a24aeb689bdadaf5eab3ccd66829/docs/architecture/img/blockchain-reactor-v1.png)

-While `v1` of the blockchan reactor has shown significant improvementsin erms of simplifying the concurrency model, the current PR has runinto few roadblocks.
+While `v1` of the blockchain reactor has shown significant improvements in terms of simplifying the concurrency model, the current PR has run into few roadblocks.

 * The current PR large and difficult to review.
 * Block gossiping and fast sync processes are highly coupled to the shared `Pool` data structure.